-The only VFP instruction that can be used to update the status flags is VCMP.
-Other VFP or NEON instruction cannot modify the condition code flags.
+The only VFP instruction that can update the status flags is VCMP.
+Other VFP or NEON instructions cannot modify the condition code flags.

 The VCMP instruction does not update the flags in the APSR directly, but updates a separate set of flags in the FPSCR.
 To use these flags to control conditional instructions, including conditional VFP instructions, you must first copy them into the APSR using a VMRS instruction: